How to Set the Default Starting Directory in Windows Terminal

 Windows Terminal is the awesome terminal Microsoft in 2019.
 It's a great replacement for those of us who used Cmder.
 It goes great with Powershell, Cmd, and Windows Subsystem for Linux!

 Windows Terminal stores the settings in a JSON file.
-You can update the settings by pressing Ctrl+, or in the UI by clicking the arrow at the top of the screen.
+You can update the settings by pressing Ctrl+,

 The JSON file settings should open in your default editor.
 In the JSON object, you will want to scan for Profiles.
 Within Profiles, there is a list property that is an array of the different profiles you have.
 These are the same as in the drop-down menu pictured above.